itsHudson/ITsHUDSOnSpace/Machine_And_Deep_Learning/0001_Supervised_Learning_Type/0002_Classification.md

 # 2.12 End-to-End Example: Fraud Detection System

-This section connects everything together.
+This section connects all classification concepts into one full practical example.

----

 ## 2.12.1 Step 1: Collect Data

+This section explains the first step of gathering past transaction records.

 ```text
 Past transaction records